A hybrid active galactic nucleus feedback model with spinning black holes, winds and jets: Hybrid AGN accretion and feedback model

 Here we introduce our hybrid AGN model for BH accretion, spin evolution and AGN feedback.
 We provide a full and self-consistent description.
 In \S~\ref{sec:overview} we provide a brief description of the model, while other subsections present the model in detail.
 For readers interested only in the outline of the model, we suggest to read \S~\ref{sec:overview} and skip the rest of this section.

-Different aspects of the model were already introduced and discussed in \cite{Husko2022_spin_driven, Husko_winds, Husko_2025_SE}.
+In \S~\ref{sec:model_comparison} we compare our model to similar previously published ones.
+Different aspects of our model were already introduced and discussed in \cite{Husko2022_spin_driven, Husko_winds, Husko_2025_SE}.
 In Appendix~\ref{sec:appendix_model} we discuss how these different aspects are combined and what is different about our final model compared to these previously published, simpler versions.